On the global minimum of the energy-momentum relation for the polaron: Introduction

 \section{Introduction}

 The polaron describes an electron interacting with the quantized optical modes of a polarizable lattice.
-It poses a classic problem in solid state physics that was initiated from a seminal one-page paper by Landau \cite{Landau1933} about the possibility of self-trapping of an electron by way of deformation of the lattice.
+It poses a classic problem in solid state physics that was initiated by Landau's one-page paper \cite{Landau1933} about the possibility of self-trapping of an electron by way of deformation of the lattice.
 In fact, one of our results shall be that for the large polaron, where the lattice is described by a continuous non-relativistic quantum field, this type of self-localization is absent for any finite value of the coupling.

 Following H. Fr\"ohlich \cite{Froehlich1933,Froehlich1954} the large polaron is defined on the Hilbert space

 with $\mathcal F= \bigoplus_{n=0}^\infty \bigotimes^n_{\rm sym} L^2 (\mathbb R^{3})$ the bosonic Fock space, and governed by the Hamiltonian